samoylenko/samoylenko.me/README.md

     4. Use [Lint](https://en.wikipedia.org/wiki/Lint_(software)) and code
        quality control

-       We decided to include this section in the document because these tools are extremenely easy to use, they are fast and stable, and they really help writing good and *secure* code.
+       We decided to include this section because these tools are fast, stable, easy-to-use, and help writing quality, *secure* code.
        You can consider these tools 'cheating' if you like - if you happen to review someone else's code, these tools do help a lot.

        There are authors of document use the following tools:
        1. [SonarLint](https://www.sonarlint.org/) - a free IDE plugin that
           checks code quality and highlights potential bugs
        2. We use [Intellij IDEA](https://www.jetbrains.com/idea/) as our IDE -
-          it has embedded code inspections and features which are very helpful during code reviews
+          it has embedded code inspections and features which are helpful during code reviews
        3. [ESlint](https://eslint.org/) - for JavaScript, as part of automatic
           builds and collaboration